crate/cratedb-examples/topic/Azure function - event hub triggered/README.md

   ```
 </details>

+### Deploy the Azure Function in VS Code
+In the Azure plugin tab in the VS Code, there is an option to deploy the function to your already-created Function App.
+You can find the details [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v4%2Cpython-v2%2Cisolated-process%2Cquick-create&pivots=programming-language-python#republish-project-files).
+This should send your function to your Azure account.

 ### Manually trigger event in Event Hub
-The Event hub is not connected to any source, so to test your function after it is configured, you can go to Event Hubs Instance > Data Explorer > Send events.
+The Event hub is not connected to any source, so to test your function after it is configured and deployed, you go to Event Hubs Instance > Data Explorer > Send events.
 In the payload text box, write the following json:
 ```json
 {
     "country":"PT",